Chicken: The Dangerous Transformation of America's Favorite Food

 Chicken: The Dangerous Transformation of America's Favorite Food is a non-fiction book by Steve Striffler.
+It was first published by Yale University Press in 2005.

 Summary

 At the beginning of the book the author says, "I used to eat chicken without much thought about where it came from, or how and by whom it was raised and processed.
 Life was much easier then."
 The book examines the chicken industry of the United States.
 The book is divided into two parts.
 The first part talks about the production and consumption of chicken.
 The second part talks about the workers participation in the production.
 The chicken industry has grown since World War II.
 The chicken industry is competitive and has disturbing labor strategies.